MicrosoftDocs/dynamics-365-fraud-protection/content/labels-api.md

 search.audienceType:
   - admin

-title: Fraud label API
+title: Labels API
 ---

-# Fraud label API
+# Labels API

-The fraud label API enables you to send additional information to Microsoft Dynamics 365 Fraud Protection in addition to the data that informs the virtual fraud analyst and scorecard features.
-The fraud label API provides the additional knowledge for model training based on an additional set of fraud signals.
+The labels API enables you to send additional information to Microsoft Dynamics 365 Fraud Protection in addition to the data that informs the virtual fraud analyst and scorecard features.
+The labels API provides the additional knowledge for model training based on an additional set of fraud signals.

 You can use the Dynamics 365 Fraud Protection fraud label API to send information about the following: